The Importance of Relationship Selling

-Now when it comes to resigning a contract or continuing a working relationship, because they feel less important have a much greater chance of churn and moving on to a competitor.
+Now when it comes to re-signing a contract or continuing a working relationship, they may feel less important have a much greater chance of churn and moving on to a competitor.
 Costing you a long-term sale.

 Even if you have the best product or pricing, you can still cause a sale to not close because of your own selfish interests or lack of interest in their challenges.

 Because the tactic of relationship selling has been around for quite awhile, there are plenty of techniques out there.

 However, with the shift of technology, platforms, and industries, some of those techniques may not necessarily be useful.

 Yet, there are many that still matter and new relationship selling techniques have also developed in the last few years.
 Let’s explore some of the ones all salespeople should be practicing for success.

 Become an active listener